Support

 But of course order management doesn’t end with the delivery of a product – what about accepting and tracking returns, managing refunds and organising exchanges?
 Consumers today expect a lot – because there are the systems and technology to provide it.
 And if they don’t receive the level of service they have become accustomed to, they will go somewhere else.

-A multi channel order management system, therefore, not only allows customers to have a great experience when they order from a business, but allows the organisation to function more efficiently and effectively when it comes to all aspects of the delivery chain – increasing productivity and minimising the costs that comes from more manual processes.
+A multichannel inventory software system, therefore, not only allows customers to have a great experience when they order from a business, but allows the organisation to function more efficiently and effectively when it comes to all aspects of the delivery chain – increasing productivity and minimising the costs that comes from more manual processes.

 Two companies successfully using multi channel marketing